 Slide guitar is one of the most expressive means of playing an instrument out there.
-Many have opted to make this particular style their main voice on guitar.
+Many have opted to make this particular style their main voice on the guitar.
 This ranges from the likes of Derek Trucks to Lowell George to Joey Landreth and many more.
-Like various other players, you may be proficient playing the guitar the conventional way; however how to play slide guitar is a whole different ball game.
+Like various other players, you may be proficient in playing the guitar the conventional way; however, how to play slide guitar is a whole different ball game.

 In this article, we will take a look at what slide guitar is and how to play slide guitar convincingly.

 Be sure to stick around until the very end so you don’t miss out on any key information!